-This study targeted parents (or guardians) of children aged 0-59 months living in Yaounde during the study period.
+The study targeted parents (or guardians) of children aged 0-59 months living in Yaounde during the study period.
+In order of preference, the mother, or father or guardian of the child was enrolled depending on their availability.

 2.5.
-Sample size and Sampling technique
+Sample size and sampling technique

 The sample size required for this study was estimated at 700 participants.
 When we considered the feasibility of the work in the field in terms of the number of households that a survey team can complete in one day, we decided to form 30 clusters of 24 households.
-A total of 30 clusters (quarters) were selected with probability proportionate to size (PPS) using the ENA software version 2021.
+A total of 30 clusters (quarters) were selected with probability proportionate to size (PPS) using the Emergency Nutrition Assessemnt (ENA) software version 2021.
 While in the cluster, the surveyor listed all households with the assistance of a community member (or leader).
 The direction of sampling in the cluster was selected randomly by tossing a plastic bottle and following the head of the bottle when it stopped rotating.
-In the same way that we calculate the sampling interval in systematic sampling, the block size(φ) used in the cluster), i.e, N/24 = φ .
-The surveyor then followed the cluster's movement plan and randomly selected one (1) household for every successive φ households.
-In each household selected, parents (preferably the mother) of children aged 0-59 months were interviewed.
+In the same way that we calculate the sampling interval in systematic sampling, the block size( $\varphi$ ) used in the cluster was obtained by dividing the number of households in the cluster by 24 (number of households to interview in each cluster), i.e, N/24 $= \varphi$ .
+The surveyor then followed the cluster's movement plan and randomly selected one (1) household for every successive $\varphi$ households.
+The restrictive sampling done in household selection is similar to the systematic sampling except that in restrictive sampling, random selection is repeated for each household to be included within the sampling interval.
+In each household selected, one parent (preferably the mother) of each child aged 0-59 months were interviewed.
+The mother of each child was preferred because in the context, they are in charge of child's care and immunization.
+In the absence of the mother, the interviewers would ask the person in charge of the child immunization(guardian) and interview.
+In a situation where there existed more than one child for the same mother, hesitancy was reported if at least one of these children was delayed or not up-to-date.